dariacherepina/Software-Engineering-Design-SoSe-25/exercise4/exercise4.md

 ![img.png](img.png)

 ### Suggest a package structure for your implementation.
-I would put Subscription.Subscription, Subscription.Subscription.Website and Subscription.Subscription.Subscription.Subscription.Notification in one package, UserServiceHandler and Notifier in other one, and User in separate one.
+I would put Subscription, Website and Notification in one package, UserServiceHandler and Notifier in other one, and User in separate one.

 ### Name options to reduce coupling between your packages.
 It can be GRASP principle, that we already learned.
 Or for example Factory/Builder Patterns